Today's tram updates as Blackpool Transport cancels more services to Starr Gate, Bispham and Fleetwood

 More tram journeys have been cancelled between Starr Gate, Little Bispham and Fleetwood today (Thursday, November 18) due to an ongoing shortage of drivers.

-Eight services have been cancelled for this evening, as Blackpool Transport struggles to find staff to run its fleet of trams.
+12 tram services have been cancelled this evening (Friday, November 19) as Blackpool Transport struggles to find staff to run its fleet of trams.

-Yesterday (Wednesday, November 17), the crew shortage led the Council-owned operator to axe 18 of its services between Blackpool and Fleetwood.
+"We apologise for the inconveniences this may cause and thank you for your understanding during difficult times," a spokesman said.

 Today's cancelled tram services (Thursday, November 18)